- Eating Windows vs. Fasting Windows

 Many coffee-drinkers enjoy a cup of joe, or even espresso, during fasting windows with no adverse effects.
 But some people experience a racing heart or upset stomach if they drink coffee during fasting windows, so monitor your own experience.

 Bonus: black coffee might actually enhance some of the benefits of intermittent fasting, and it’s quite popular with people who also follow a keto diet.
-This study demonstrated that taking in caffeine can support ketone production.
+This study demonstrated that taking in caffeine seems to support ketone production.
 Coffee has also been shown to support healthy blood sugar levels over the long term.
+(1)

 3. Bone Broth